javierglc/git-JJ-Runs-Strava/README.md

 You can switch between `strava` and `garmin` at any time.

-- Re-run `./scripts/bootstrap.sh` and choose a different source.
+- Re-run `./scripts/bootstrap.sh` (or the quickstart curl command) and choose a different source.
 - If you re-run setup and choose the same source, setup asks whether to force a one-time full backfill for that run.

 ## Other Features